Çağlar Ertuğrul: Early life and career

-During 2019–2020, Ertuğrul played the role of a handsome playboy Kerem Yiğiter in the TV Series Afili Aşk opposite Burcu Özberk for which he received the Golden Butterfly Award for Best Actor in a Romantic Comedy.
+During 2019–2020, Ertuğrul played the role of a handsome playboy Kerem Yiğiter in the lighthearted romcom TV Series Afili Aşk opposite Burcu Özberk for which he received the Golden Butterfly Award for Best Actor in a Romantic Comedy.

-From 2021 to 2022, Ertuğrul appeared as Serdar Kılıçaslan, an intelligence officer opposite Deniz Baysal in the TV series Teşkilat.
+From 2021 to 2022, Ertuğrul appeared as Serdar Kılıçaslan, an intelligence officer in the TV series Teşkilat.
 The series garnered high viewership and topped the ratings chart from its first episode, breaking many records.
 For this role, he won multiple awards including the Golden Butterfly Award for Best Actor.
 He quit the show with the completion of the second season in 2022.

 In 2023, Ertuğrul starred in the series Magarsus as Turgut Kurak alongside Merve Dizdar and Berkay Ateş, which was released on BluTV.
-The series is said to be renewed for another season.
-Ertuğrul has also been seen as Kaptan Vandyke in the second season of the BluTV series Prens as of April 2024.
+The series was renewed for another season and released in March, 2025.
+Ertuğrul was seen as Kaptan Vandyke in the second and third season of the BluTV series Prens in April 2024 and June 2025 respectively.
+Ertuğrul played Metin Yazıcı alongside Hazal Kaya in TOD series Sorgu in Season 1 (2024) and Season 2 (2025).

-Ertuğrul came back to television as "Kartal" with the TV series Kalpazan in September 2024 on Show TV.
+Ertuğrul returned to television as "Kartal" with the TV series Kalpazan in September 2024 on Show TV.
+The series was cancelled by the channel after the 8th episode.
+As of May 2026, Ertuğrul is seen playing the role of Kadir in the TV series Çirkin alongside Derya pinar ak on Star TV.